arnold

 Strocchi’s work on the algebraic structure of rigorous nonperturbative gauge theories will surely be relevant in some way.

-Vertex algebras are structures that coordinatize nonperturbatively 2-dimensional conformal field theories.
-I expect that an appropriate 4-dimensional generalization of vertex algebras will play a role in giving rigorous foundations for operator product expansions.
-Holland’s perturbative work in this direction might help to abstract the properties needed.
-A study of representations of infinite-dimensional Lie groups in vertex algebras might overcome some of the problems of group representations in Hilbert spaces.
+Vertex algebras coordinatize nonperturbative two-dimensional conformal field theories.
+An appropriate four-dimensional generalization of vertex algebras will likely play a role in providing rigorous foundations for operator product expansions.
+Holland’s perturbative work in this direction might help abstract the properties needed.
+A study of representations of infinite-dimensional Lie groups in vertex algebras might overcome some problems of group representations in Hilbert spaces.

 What are examples of issues in QFT where having the rigorous formulation makes a difference?

-In your “Theoretical physics FAQ” you highlight, among others, the two textbooks by Günter Scharf on Causal perturbation theory, such as “QFT – A true ghost story”: A while back Scharf has added a new chapter to this book, which appears at the end of the new version titled “Gauge field theories: Spin one and spin two – 100 years after general relativity”.
-In there he considers isotropic but inhomogeneous solutions to Einstein’s equations and advertises them as a potential solution to the dark matter problem.
-What do you think of this suggestion?
+In your “Theoretical physics FAQ” you highlight, among others, the two textbooks by Günter Scharf on causal perturbation theory.
+Scharf added a new chapter considering isotropic but inhomogeneous solutions to Einstein’s equations and advertises them as a potential solution to the dark matter problem.
+What do you think?

 Do you have a suggestion for the solution?

-The thermal interpretation takes into account the approximate nature of quantum objects.
-But is not yet sufficiently well developed to give convincing answers to the unsolved questions mentioned above.
-The latter would require explicit QFT models of the measurement situation that can be solved in the customary approximations (including suitable coarse graining and a thermodynamic limit).
-Their solution should lead to the conventional quantum theory including Born’s rule where it applies.
+The thermal interpretation takes into account the approximate nature of quantum objects, but it is not yet sufficiently developed to answer all unsolved questions.
+This would require explicit QFT models of measurement situations that can be solved with customary approximations (including suitable coarse graining and a thermodynamic limit).
+Their solution should recover conventional quantum theory, including Born’s rule where it applies.

 Special thanks to Urs Schreiber and DrChinese for supplying questions for this interview.

-- Graphic used in header: Escher, M.C Dutch, 1898 – 1972 The Second Day of the Creation (C) 1925
+Graphic used in header: Escher, M.C.
+Dutch, 1898–1972 — The Second Day of the Creation (c.
+1925)

-Read the next interview with physicist Clifford V. Johnson
+Read the next interview with physicist Clifford V. Johnson.

 In both cases we zoom in with a sequence of shrinking neighbourhods to a specific point in the space of renormalization schemes in causal perturbation theory.
 Only the nature and parameterization of these neighbourhoods differs.
 But the Wilsonian intuition, that as we keep going (either way) we see more and more details of the full theory, is the same in both cases.It seems to me that 2. involves a double limit since the cutoff is also applied order by order, and the limit at each order as the cutoff is removed, gives the corresponding order on causal perturbation theory.
 Thus Wilson's approach is just an approximation to the causal approach, and at a fixed order one sees in the Wilsonian approach always less details than in the causal approach.